stark18/ReadMe-Template/README.md

 • If the classpath is set correctly, you can now use any of the functions defined in the `aima.core.logic.fol.*` package.

 • You are now ready to try out the code.
-Copy FolDemo.java to your home directory by typing the following command:
+Copy `FolDemo.java DomainFactory.java FOLKnowledgeBaseFactory.java` to your home directory

+• Compile the java file by typing the following command:

-    > 'cp ‘‘my path to’’/aima-java/aima-gui/src/main/java/aima/gui/demo/logic/FolDemo.java' .
+    > javac FolDemo.java DomainFactory.java FOLKnowledgeBaseFactory.java

-• Open `FolDemo.java` in your favorite editor.
+• Open `FolDemo.java` in your favorite editor to edit or modify.
 For example, if you are using vi, then type the following command:

     > vi FolDemo.java

-• Compile the java file by typing the following command:

-    > javac FolDemo.java DomainFactory.java FOLKnowledgeBaseFactory.java

 Run the compiled code by typing the following command: